 If you have not scheduled your Ceremony yet, do not schedule it on a busy Friday.
 Even during November, you risk being overrun by tourists, couples, other photographer or even City Hall employees.
 I’ve even seen some couples actually bring the entire bridal party with 20 or more members to City Hall.
 Best locations can also be reserved and not available to the public.
 That means that remaining couples will have to “compete” for limited available spots.
 And finally, on busy days the County Clerk office may get overwhelmed with weddings and may be way behind the schedule.
 Best to schedule your Ceremony for an early morning or for 3:30PM to be the last couple to get married.
 Tuesdays and Wednesdays are highly recommended.

-Let’s talk about the actual photography.
+Now let’s talk about the actual photography.

 Be surprised but the easiest part of the job is to get a decent set of portraits.
 As long you have some sort of daylight and your figure does not require you to spend an hour in front of the mirror to find yourself somewhat photogenic (apologies for my sarcasm), your friend can get you a decent set of portraits (otherwise, you definitely need a pro).
 What is harder is to capture a story.
 For that, your friend has to be very quick to react to be able to capture the fleeting moments.
 But that’s a different story.